Blog: ExpressionEngine Has a New Owner… Again

 It’s important to note that in October of 2018, ExpressionEngine became free and open source, just like WordPress.
 With the new ownership, so far, it looks like ExpressionEngine will remain open source.
 As noted by WP Tavern, “EE may have changed its licensing to be open source but it is not a community-led project where major decisions happen by a consensus of a diverse representation of community leadership.”

 This whole thing has been interesting, to say the least.
 Personally, I think this acquisition makes far more sense than the previous one.
 EE Harbor has been an incredible add-on developer over the past several years.
 Watching them buy out so many popular add-ons from developers who have moved on from ExpressionEngine has been fascinating (and a relief since they support their product so incredibly well).
 Because of all their work with add-ons, their knowledge of the EE platform and ecosystem is probably second to none.
 So, yeah, I think EE is in really good hands.

-Does this mean I’ll take back my goodbye from June and use EE as my go-to CMS?
+Does this mean I’ll use EE as my go-to CMS?
 Probably not.
 EE has quite a bit of catching up to do when it comes to one major thing: author experience.
 The way content is managed in EE is… okay.
 But unless you’re using Structure, it’s rather unintuitive and requires more training than other CMS platforms with a better author experience.
 That said, I’d be lying if I said I wasn’t at least curious about EE version 6 that Rick Ellis and Tom Jaeger (of Packet Tide) have hinted at.
 I mean, look at this:

 So for now, as far as Block 81 is concerned, nothing is changing.
 I still value ExpressionEngine and will still take care of my clients who are on that CMS.
 What happens after EE6 is released is a whole other blog post.